Agile CMS explained - 3 reasons to go agile

 In larger enterprises, the content production stage can be either a source of prosperity or an area littered with bottlenecks.
 When publishing content, a headless CMS can make it difficult for users to edit fields, change content type names or create new structures that help streamline production.

-Teams can also collaborate within the content system without starting a neverending loop of emails and Slack messages.
+Teams can also collaborate within the content system without starting a never-ending loop of emails and Slack messages.
 In Storyblok, you can leave a comment on any content entry and start discussions with your team members.

 3. Technology remains adaptable through integrations

 With an agile CMS, no all-in-one suite approach prevents you from incrementally improving your technology stack.
 Instead, with a best-of-breed approach, you can integrate the best technology seamlessly into your existing architecture with complete freedom.
+Pay only for what you use — old-school platforms force you to pay for things you never use.
+From now on, you can invest only in things that add value and drive growth.

 An agile CMS relies on a headless architecture that allows developers to choose the most appropriate programming language and frameworks to get the job done.
 This means that they can decide to build frontend experiences using popular JavaScript frameworks like React or Angular, depending on the nature of the project.

-Storyblok: Adapting to your evolving CMS needs
+Conclusion: Adapting to your evolving CMS needs